ndiesslin/portfolio-gatsby/content/blog/mjml-vs-foundation-for-emails/index.md

 ### Solution:

-In this article we will discuss MJML and Foundation for Emails(formerly named ink) and what the benefits of each solution are.
+In this article I will discuss MJML and Foundation for Emails(formerly named ink) and what the benefits of each solution are.
 This article will touch on the syntax and variances to both MJML and Foundation for Emails.
-We will also conclude with our suggested solution.
-If you are interested in following along, we have created a repo [here](https://bitbucket.org/ndiesslin/mjml-vs-foundation-for-emails-2/overview) with an example email.
+I will also conclude with our suggested solution.
+If you are interested in following along, [I have created a repo here](https://github.com/ndiesslin/mjml-vs-foundation-for-emails) with an example email.

 ### Intro to MJML and Foundation for Emails:

-[MJML](https://mjml.io/) is an email framework that was originally created by a team of developers at [mailjet](https://www.mailjet.com/).
+MJML](https://mjml.io/) is an email framework that was originally created by a team of developers at [mailjet](https://www.mailjet.com/).
 MJML features a templating language, that is geared to make email creation easier.
 MJML includes an IDE along with many different templates and code modules for different common email sections.

 [Foundation for Emails](https://foundation.zurb.com/emails/docs/index.html) is an email framework created by the team at Foundation, a front-end framework very similar to Bootstrap.
 Foundation for Emails features a templating language called inky that has a simplified syntax.
 Foundation for Emails is used through a CLI (Command Line Interface), and also features different example templates and common email sections.